 If you lose your eligibility for COIC/Deschutes County medical, dental, or vision coverage, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) gives you the option of continuing your coverage for a limited period of time.
 COIC/Deschutes County does not contribute to the cost of your coverage under COBRA.

 Under COBRA, Deschutes County will notify you in writing if you are no longer eligible for your existing medical, dental, or vision plan coverage.
 Within 60 days of this notification or within 60 days of your loss of coverage (whichever is later), you have the option of continuing coverage at your cost for a limited period of time.
 COBRA is a transition solution to cover you until you enroll in a new medical plan.
 EBMS administers the program for COIC/Deschutes County.
-Contact EBMS at 1-800-777-3575 with additional questions regarding COBRA.
+Contact PacificSource Health Plans at 1-888-246-1370 with additional questions regarding COBRA.

 You are eligible for COBRA coverage if you were enrolled in a COIC/Deschutes County health, dental, or vision plan and have lost your eligibility because of a change in employment status or certain other life events: